 Following the occurrence, and during the continuation, of the Voting Rights Triggering Event, holders of the outstanding Series B preferred stock will be entitled to elect two directors to newly created positions on our Board of Directors, and we will be subject to more restrictive operating covenants, including a prohibition on our ability to incur any additional indebtedness and restrictions on our ability to pay dividends or make distributions, redeem or repurchase securities, make investments, enter into transactions with affiliates or merge or consolidate with (or sell substantially all of our assets to) any other person.
-The right to elect the two new directors may be exercised initially either at a special meeting of the holders of Series B preferred stock or at any annual meeting of the stockholders held for the purpose of electing directors.
-We have been informed that a holder of more than 10% of our Series B preferred stock intends to nominate two directors at our Annual Meeting of Stockholders scheduled on June 6, 2014.
+On June 6, 2014, we held our Annual Meeting of Stockholders ("Annual Meeting").
+At the Annual Meeting, the holders of the Series B preferred stock nominated and elected Alan Miller and Gary Stone to serve as Series B preferred stock directors.